 - Seam gauge

-- Seam ripper (this tool is always in our supply list, but you can’t really put it to use with leather unless you plan of trimming away the visible stitch holes left behind from any bad seams)
+- Seam ripper (this tool is always in our supply list, BUT you can’t really put it to use with leather unless you plan on trimming away the visible stitch holes left behind from any bad seams)